 |Possible Careers||GIS systems specialist, silviculturist, environmental or science educator, naturalist, wetlands restoration specialist, timber consultant, field researcher, land-use planner|

 |Job Outlook (2016-2026)||6% (for conservation scientists and foresters)*|

 Source: *U.S. Bureau of Labor Statistics

 Located in Starkville, Mississippi State University offers a variety of distance education opportunities, including its Master of Science in Forestry through its College of Forest Resources.
 The university is a partner to the Natural Resource Distance Learning Consortium (NRDLC), and this affiliation gives forestry students access to the consortium's wide range of online course options.

 Master of Science in Forestry

 This fully online master's degree program requires 30 hours of advanced forestry study.
 Online coursework examines forest procurement, natural resource policy, forest resource economics and forest resource management.
 You'll explore concepts in harvest scheduling, forest production, forest taxation law and international wood consumption.
 If you choose to take a course through the NRDLC, the credit will be transferable back to Mississippi State.
 Although this is a non-thesis program, you will be required to complete a professional paper to demonstrate your mastery of forestry concepts and principles.

 University of Missouri

-The University of Missouri in Columbia enrolls about 32,000 students each year and offers 280 degree programs, including 40 that are offered online.
+The University of Missouri in Columbia enrolls close to 30,000 students each year and over 300 degree programs, including over 100 that are offered online.
 Its distance education division, MU Direct, offers an online master's degree program with an agricultural forestry focus.